altillimity/X-Band-Decoders/README.md

 - Demodulate with TERRA Demodulator
 - Process the soft symbols with Terra Decoder
 - Run the resulting CADU file through MODIS Decoder in Terra mode
+- Run the resulting CADU file through CERES Decoder in Terra mode (for CERES instrument data)

 # FengYun-3 A/B/C